Skip to Site Header Skip to Main Content Skip to Footer

 Getting a good night's sleep becomes a challenge when interrupted by the hustle and bustle of city life, noisy neighborhoods, your partner, or even a snoring pet.
 While you're asleep, your brain still processes these sounds, which can lead to a drop in sleep quality.

 However, certain kinds of sounds—consistent and gentle—can enhance sleep.
-These soothing sounds draw out disruptive noise and can even positively influence brain waves.
+These soothing ambient sounds can draw out disruptive noise and can even positively influence brain waves.

 While white noise is a popular sleep aid, but research suggests that pink noise might be an even better option.
 Pink noise emphasizes lower frequencies compared to white noise, offering a softer, more calming effect.
 [1]